VirtueZhao/SPL/README.md

 # Get Started
 ## 1. Datasets
 Our framework currently support five popular benchmark datasets:
-* Digits
+* Digits:
 * PACS
 * Office_Home
 * VLCS
 * NICO++

+**Note**: Digits, PACS, Office_Home, and VLCS datasets are small.
+They will be automatically downloaded when you run the codes.

 ## 2. Models
 Our framework currently support four base augmentation methods: